Organic chemistry in the first phases of Solar-type protostars: iCOM FORMATION: GAS-PHASE AND GRAIN-SURFACE CHEMISTRY

 \subsection{Overview}

-In the ISM, two major paths have been invoked in the literature for the formation of iCOMs, as summarized in Fig. \ref{fig:sec2-chem-scheme} and here named \textit{Gas + grain chemistry} and \textit{Only grain chemistry}, respectively.
-The first step, common to both theories, occurs during the cold molecular cloud / prestellar core phase, with the formation of icy mantles covering the interstellar grains.
-Atoms and small molecules remain glued to the grains when they hit them and, there, they are hydrogenated and oxidised \citep[e.g.][]{tielens1982}.
+Two major paths have been invoked in the literature for the formation of iCOMs in the ISM, as summarized in Fig. \ref{fig:sec2-chem-scheme} and here named \textsc{Gas + grain chemistry} and \textsc{Only grain chemistry}, respectively.

+The first step (\S ~\ref{subsec:sec2-mantle-form}), common to both theories, mainly occurs during the cold molecular cloud and prestellar core phases (Sec. \ref{sec3:psc}), with the formation of icy mantles covering the interstellar grains.
+Atoms and small molecules remain glued to the grains when they hit them and, there, they are hydrogenated and oxidized (\S ~\ref{subsubsec:sec2-mantle-hydrogenation}) \citep[e.g.][]{tielens1982}.
 In this way, water, CO$_2$, methanol, ammonia and methane become the major components of the icy mantles, as observed in the Near Infrared (NIR) \citep[e.g.][]{Boogert2015}.
-However, not all species frozen onto the grain surfaces become fully hydrogenated so that some radicals are trapped into the mantle bulk \citep[e.g.][]{Taquet2012a}.
+As soon as the first layers of water ice are formed, (small) radicals landing on the grain surfaces can also react with the iced water molecules to form some iCOMs, such as ethanol \citep{Perrero2022-ethanol}.
 After this first step, the two paths diverge.

+In the \textsc{Gas + grain chemistry} path (\S ~\ref{subsec:sec2-gas-phase}), depending on the temperature, thermal and non-thermal processes release the grain mantle components into the gas-phase, partially or completely (\S ~\ref{subsec:sec2-mantle-desorption}).
+Once in the gas-phase, the mantle components react with the other gaseous species and form, among other species, iCOMs other than those formed in the first step \citep[e.g.][]{Vasyunin2013,Balucani2015,Skouteris2018}.